Channel 39 (New Zealand): The South Today

 The South Today was a half-hour live television news that was broadcast daily at 5:30pm, with repeat transmissions at 7pm and 9:30pm.

 The programme was funded by New Zealand On Air.

 By December 2023, Stuff reported that The South Today was reporting low viewership figures of a few hundred for videos on its YouTube channel.
 Despite plans to close Channel 39 by Christmas 2023, Allied Press confirmed that The South Today brand would continue on the Otago Daily Timess website and YouTube with some format changes.
 However, the daily half hour news bulletins would be halted.

 Southern Newsweek

 Southern Newsweek was a roundup of the weeks news from Dunedin, consisting of stories from the weekly news broadcasts.

 Dunedin Diary

 Dunedin Diary is a weekly current affairs, lifestyle and arts magazine show hosted by veteran TVNZ 1 broadcaster Dougal Stevenson.

 Scarfie Land

 Scarfie Land was a showcase of student life in Dunedin with its roots are derived from COW (Campus Otago Weekly) TV.
 From 2015, it was replaced by a Facebook updates page.
-Broadcaster Clarke Gayford, who is the partner of New Zealand Prime Minister Jacinda Ardern pitched the COW TV to the station after graduating from the New Zealand Graduate School.
+Broadcaster Clarke Gayford, who is now the husband of former New Zealand Prime Minister Jacinda Ardern pitched the COW TV to the station after graduating from the New Zealand Graduate School.